For artists and arts producers whose work challenges repression, injustice and celebrates artistic free expression.

 For courageous and determined journalism that exposes censorship, threats to free expression and demands access to information.

-Selected from over 400 public nominations and a shortlist of 16, the 2019 Freedom of Expression Awards fellows exemplify courage in the face of censorship.
+Selected from hundreds of public nominations and a shortlist of 14, the 2020 Freedom of Expression Awards fellows exemplify courage in the face of censorship.
 Learn more about the fellowship.

 One Full Year